bitrix24/b24restdocs/api-reference/sonet-group/sonet-group-feature-access.md

 >
 > Who can execute the method: any user

-Checks whether the current user has the right to perform an operation in a social network group by calling the function `CSocNetFeaturesPerms::CurrentUserCanPerformOperation()`.
+Checks if the current user has permission to perform an operation in the social network group by calling the function `CSocNetFeaturesPerms::CurrentUserCanPerformOperation()`.

 ## Request: